 We like that Thrive has even more calcium than a serving size of typical ice cream (which is usually 15 percent) and more protein (which is typically 4 grams).
 We don't like that one of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to a report in Nutrients Review.
 Plus, this sugar-sweetened tub is absurdly high in sugar for a "healthy" ice cream.

 We give Turkey Hill props for leaving out the artificial sweeteners, but we had to dock them for including the emulsifier polysorbate 80.
 A 2016 study published in the journal Cancer Research linked the additive to colon cancer in mice.
 The same team of Georgia State University researchers previously linked the emulsifier with low-grade inflammation in the intestine.
 Not good signs.

-This brand sounds like the perfect diet solution, but upon closer examination of the ingredient list, you see it's just a bunch of molecular gastronomy suspended in water.
-Wink's frozen desserts are low in calories, but they're also low in all nutrients, so why bother?
+This brand sounds like the perfect diet solution, but after one spoonful, your cravings for the real thing will go into overdrive.
+Wink's frozen desserts are low in calories, but they're also low in all nutrients and flavor, so why bother?

 There's more corn syrup than sugar in this fat-free concoction.
 And it isn't even fat-free!
 Although mono and diglycerides are considered to be emulsifiers, they're still a source of fat—albeit very small.

 So Delicious Cashew Milk Very Vanilla